The Dream of the Fisherman's Wife: Influence

 The so-called aria della piovra ("Octopus aria") Un dì, ero piccina in Pietro Mascagni's opera Iris (1898), on a libretto by Luigi Illica, may have been inspired by this print.
 The main character Iris describes a screen she had seen in a Buddhist temple when she was a child, depicting an octopus coiling its limbs around a smiling young woman and killing her.
 She recalls a Buddhist priest explaining: "That octopus is Pleasure...
 That octopus is Death!"

 The scene is recreated in a "surreal, slightly horrific form" in Kaneto Shindo's 1981 fictionalized Hokusai biopic Edo Porn.
 The print is featured briefly in Park Chan-wook's film The Handmaiden and is intended to illustrate the perverted nature of Uncle Kouzuki's oppression of Lady Hideko to Sook-Hee.
-The print is given more air time in several episodes of the television series Mad Men, first on the office wall of a senior CEO, perhaps as a symbol of "monstrous alpha male power; the print is given to Peggy Olson by Roger Sterling, Jr. near the series' end.
+The print is given more air time in several episodes of the television series Mad Men, first on the office wall of a senior CEO, perhaps as a symbol of "monstrous alpha male power"; the print is given to Peggy Olson by Roger Sterling, Jr. near the series' end.
 Olson decides to hang the print in her office, part of the culmination of her storyline of becoming comfortable as an executive.

-The print has been cited by Isabel Coixet as influential in a sexual scene in her film Elisa & Marcela, as a "non-masculine sexual reference".
+The print has been cited by Isabel Coixet as influencing a sexual scene in her film Elisa & Marcela, as a "non-masculine sexual reference".